TITLE 89: SOCIAL SERVICES

 10) Submit audited financial reports from the last complete business fiscal year.

 11) Submit proof that it is fiscally sound, as that term is defined in Section 240.160, by verifying assets (e.g., audited financial statements with accompanying notes, bank statements, investment statements, and letters of credit from financial institutions) sufficient to cover 90 days of CCP operating expenses, as defined by the agency business plan.

 12) Provide assurance that its business operations comply with the service, staffing and training requirements imposed on provider agencies under this Part.

-13) Provide a minimum of 5 references or letters of recommendation from such entities as persons who have been served by the provider, nonprofit or business organizations or governmental bodies that have observed the operations and/or services of the provider, employees of the provider, an Area Agency on Aging, etc., attesting to the provider agency's qualifications relevant to providing CCP services.
+13) Provide a minimum of 5 references from such entities as persons who have been served by the provider, nonprofit or business organizations or governmental bodies that have observed the operations and/or services of the provider, employees of the provider, an Area Agency on Aging, etc., attesting to the provider agency's qualifications relevant to providing CCP services.
 The references shall be from a diverse group of knowledgeable entities.